clopca/cdk-vpclattice-alpha/API.md

 - *Implements:* <a href="#cdk-vpclattice-alpha.IListener">IListener</a>

+A listener is a process that checks for connection requests, using the protocol and port that you configure.

+The rules that you define for a listener determine how the service routes requests to its registered targets.

-This class should not be called directly.
+**This class should not be called directly**.

-Use the .addListener() Method on an instance of LatticeService Creates a vpcLattice Listener
+Use the `.addListener()` method on an instance of a Service construct.

 #### Initializers <a name="Initializers" id="cdk-vpclattice-alpha.Listener.Initializer"></a>